CallWhatsApp

 Why This Happens

-Startup rattle that fades — bearing wear vs loose mounting.
+Startup rattle that fades: bearing wear vs loose mounting.

 • A rattle during the first few seconds of startup that disappears at full speed usually points to bearing play, not loose mounting.
 Loose brackets produce noise throughout operation because the vibration source is external to the motor.
 Bearing play only shows up during the spin-up phase when the rotor has not yet centred itself.

 • With the power off, spin the fan motor shaft by hand and feel for side play.
-Worn bearings let the shaft wobble noticeably — you can feel the looseness with your fingertips.
+Worn bearings let the shaft wobble noticeably.
+You can feel the looseness with your fingertips.
 This five-second check separates the two most common causes of startup noise and avoids unnecessary bracket work.

 • Bearing wear is gradual and common in units over ten years old.
 The noise worsens slowly over months, which is why many homeowners live with it for a long time before seeking help.
 It will not cause a sudden catastrophic failure, but the longer it runs the worse the startup contact becomes.

 • A motor swap restores quiet operation at a fraction of the cost of replacing the entire system.
-If the compressor and coils are still in good condition — as they were in this case — the rest of the unit can serve for several more years with a fresh motor.
+If the compressor and coils are still in good condition.
+As they were in this case, the rest of the unit can serve for several more years with a fresh motor.

 WhatsApp us